nguyenquanicd/AllArbiterRTLCode/README.md

 # AllArbiterRTLCode
-RTL code of some arbitration algorithms
+RTL code of some arbitration algorithms which are able to synthesize.
+I tried to synthesize on Quartus II, a software of Altera for FPGA.

 ---------------------------------------------